Giovanni Giocondo: Architectural works

-Between 1496 and 1499 Giocondo was invited to France by Louis XII, and made royal adviser.
+Between 1496 and 1499, Giocondo was invited to France by King Louis XII, and made royal adviser.
 There he built one bridge of remarkable beauty, the Pont Notre-Dame (1500-1512) in Paris, and designed the Palace of the Chambre des Comptes, the Golden Room of the Parliament, and the Chateau of Gaillon (Normandy), one portal of which has been removed to Paris, and stood for years in the courtyard of the École des Beaux-Arts to serve as a model for students of architecture, and was returned in 1977.

-Between 1506 and 1508 Giocondo returned to Italy and constructed the Fondaco dei Tedeschi (1508), which was decorated by Titian and Giorgione.
-In 1513 the Rialto Bridge and its environs were burned.
+Between 1506 and 1508, Giocondo returned to Italy and constructed the Fondaco dei Tedeschi (1508), which was decorated by Titian and Giorgione.
+In 1513, the Rialto Bridge and its environs were burned.
 Giocondo was one of those who presented plans for a new bridge and surrounding structures.
 The designs of a rival were chosen.
 Giocondo left Venice for Rome where he was employed by the Vatican from 1514.

 In a letter to Giuliano di Lorenzo de' Medici, in 1513, Giocondo referred to himself "an old man".
 On Donato Bramante's death he was made part of a team with Raphael and Giuliano da Sangallo to superintend the erection of the new St. Peter's Basilica.
 The work included strengthening the foundations.
 He died in 1515, while involved with this project.

 Published works

-In 1498 Giocondo published Pliny's Epistles in Bologna.
+In 1498, Giocondo published Pliny's Epistles in Bologna.
 He published another edition with Aldus Manutius's press (1508), which he dedicated to King Louis XII.
 Between 1506 and 1508 Giocondo wrote four dissertations on the waters and waterways of Venice.